How can I Support Faithworks?

 1. What kinds of children’s ministry do you do?

 This depends on the trip.
 Some fill very quickly while others take longer.
 You should register as early as possible so you don’t lose your chance.
 This is especially important when international airline tickets are involved for the team’s travel.
-Pay close attention when a registration deadline is stated.
-These have to be respected.
+Joining a trip after the registration deadline may result in additional costs or not being able to travel with the group.

 4. What are the living conditions for the teams on mission trips?
 Are they very primitive?